nicholaswilde/recipes/docs/cookies-and-bars/white-chocolate-chip-macadamia-nut.md

 ### Step 2

-Cream together your butter and granulated sugar until it’s light and fluffy.
+Cream together your butter, brown sugar, and granulated sugar until it’s light and fluffy.
 Add in the eggs and vanilla, mixing thoroughly.
 Beat in the all-purpose flour, baking soda and salt.

 ### Step 3